GiGurra/franklin/README.md

 .. is you personal scala librarian API.
 He stores and finds the stuff you need, either to/from MongoDB for production purposes, or in-memory for testing.
 Franklin keeps a version number on each item stored in his collections - He is CAS capable and if a lot of people try to modify the same item at the *exact* same time, he will only let one of you do it.
 Every time an item is updated - its version number is automatically incremented.

 Franklin is just a wrapper for a subset of ReactiveMongo with the option to run in-memory instead of against a mongodb database.
 Franklin gets a few new APIs every now and then.
 Franklin is just an asynchronous document/kv-storage using Futures.
-As every operation returns in a future, you can run them in parallell or sequence (e.g. in a for comprehension or asynch-await, whatever floats your boat) and/or fork/join at any point.
+As every operation returns in a future, you can run them in parallell or sequence (e.g. in a for comprehension or async-await, whatever floats your boat) and/or fork/join at any point.

 Franklin was initially created to support [valhalla-game](https://github.com/saiaku-gaming/valhalla-server) - and has been extended and tested as needed.
 Go ahead and use it for whatever purpose you want (MIT licensed) .. if you want to :).